-To date, the museum has provided significant SOL-based experiences for children across the Commonwealth, and has provided professional development and educational training for numerous teachers.
+To date, the museum has provided significant Standards of Learning (SOL) based experiences for children across the Commonwealth, and has provided professional development and educational training for numerous teachers.
 The Museum's scientists have assembled more than 10 million inventoried specimens and artifacts and contribute regularly to the published literature of biology, geology, paleontology, and archaeology.
 More than a dozen offsite exhibits are established throughout Virginia to reach audiences distant from Martinsville.
+Distance Learning Technology is employed to reach audiences across the Commonwealth.